ThorvynX/ThorvynX/README.md

 ---

 ## 🚀 About Me

-- **Founder of Vionest Guild** — a growing digital ecosystem.
+- **Founder of Vionest Guild** — an expanding digital ecosystem.
-- **Creator of OtokuVerse**, a manga/webtoon reading platform.
+- Creator of **OtokuVerse**, a manga/webtoon reading platform currently live on Google Play.
-- Indie **game developer** working with Unity.
-- Building tools, systems and workflows for scalable products.
+- Developer of **Kitsuno Novel**, a write & read novel platform (in development).
+- Working on **Echo Blade**, an action-adventure game prototype (Unity).
+- Building **Turkish Bakkal Simulator**, a stylized simulation game.
+- Experienced with **Flutter, Unity, SQL, PHP, Firebase, Backblaze B2**.
+- Focused on scalable systems, clean UI/UX and high-quality product design.

 ---